UPDATE March 29 2018

 I’ve posted elsewhere why I have switched to focusing arms modifiers and this post is about how you can do it with relatively simple ease.
 And just as important for a fraction of the cost of Broncolor, Briese or Parabolix.
 Of course the shape of the modifier you use will have a bearing on your results, but unlike people alleging you ‘have to have’ a pure parabolic shape I disagree based on my own actual usage.
 I love my Parabolix 35D, my Cononmark 120cm and my Westcott Zeppelins which I use with a focusing arm.

 The best thing to do is to buy a Parabolix focusing arm from their site.
 They use a standard Profoto attachment to mount their modifiers to the focusing arm.
 The arm is excellent and well made.
-To the arm you simply purchase a Haoge Profoto to Bowens Mount Speedring Ring Adapter.
+To attach the arm to any Bowens modifier you simply purchase a Haoge Profoto to Bowens Mount Speedring Ring Adapter.

 Viola!
 You now have a focusing arm that will work with any Bowens modifier!
 And you don’t have to go through the crazy fabrications like I did when I built my first one.
 (I just like doing that kinda stuff tho….)